 Missing Edge Lettering

-One of the first new error types to surface for the Presidential Dollar series was the “Missing Edge Lettering” Error Coin.
+One of the first new error types to surface for the Presidential Dollar series was the “Missing Edge Lettering” Error Coin (Buy on eBay).
 This are also sometimes referred to as “Smooth Edge Dollars.”

 This error occurs when coins do not reach the second step of the two step minting process.
 You will recall that the first step strikes the obverse and reverse designs of the coin and the second stage produces the edge lettering.